 Armenia has declared itself neutral in this crisis, with a Foreign Ministry spokeswoman expressing the country’s hope that the conflict would be resolved peacefully.
 Armenia’s ‘Velvet Revolution,’ it seems, will not be exported.

-Editor’s Note: Guillermo did authorize the use of his full name, but for his safety, the author chose to Socwithhold his surname.
-In full disclosure, the author is a founder and former National Coordinator for Students for SFL’s Armenian chapter.
+Editor’s Note: Guillermo did authorize the use of his full name, but for his safety, the author chose to withhold his surname.
+In full disclosure, the author is a founder and former National Coordinator at Students for Liberty’s Armenian chapter.